OmarThinks/docker-cheat-sheet/README.md

 # Level 9 -> docker volume: #

 ## What is docker volume: ##
-Docker volume is a seperated place for the to store the data.
+Docker volume is a seperated place for the to store the data.<br>
+You can connect between several containers and the same volume.

+## Why docker volume: ##
+You can not store the data inside the container.<br>
+Because the container can be deleted in case of scaling up and down.<br>
+So you have to store the data in a separated place, that should not be deleted when scaling up or down.<br>
+This place is called the volume.